aiskoa/Portfolio/posts/en/Anayansi.md

 ---
-title: "[🇺🇸] Anayansi cracker and create hashes"
+title: "Anayansi cracker and create hashes"
 excerpt: "A script for crack or create a hashes and passwords!"
 date: "Mar 30 2024"
 cover_image: "/blog/anayansi0.webp"